 Previous work on gender in PER has primarily incorporated gender as a fixed, binary, explanatory trait that may influence student conceptual or attitudinal gains, response to new curricula, and classroom success and retention.
-This work (reviewed in Section II) has provided a valuable foundation, but it must be expanded.
+This work (reviewed in Sec.
+II) has provided a valuable foundation, but it must be expanded.
 PER has experienced such periods of growth in the past; for example, studies of student conceptual understanding provide one analogy.
 A great deal of early work in this area probed student conceptual knowledge, as well as gains in that knowledge, from a misconceptions-based framework.
-These investigations elaborated initial incorrect knowledge.
-However valuable this work might be, other theoretical frameworks for student learning opened many important new avenues for research.
-Aiming other lenses toward the construct of "conceptual understanding" brought tremendous advances in explanatory power, from phenomenological primitives or "knowledge in pieces" [8] to resources [9] to Vygotskian approaches that incorporate students' social environments [10].
+These investigations elaborated initial incorrect knowledge states and